nkrisztian89/interstellar-armada/README.md

 `editor.html` after making a dev-build (see the previous section).
-Please note that the editor is even less complete than the game, there are things that cannot be edited with it (most notably game configuration / settings and missions), and it has limitations for even the things it can edit (such as not being able to delete items).
+Please note that the editor is even less complete than the game, there are things that cannot be edited with it (most notably game configuration / settings and language files), and it has limitations for even the things it can edit (such as not being able to delete items).
 It is also fairly buggy.
-However, it can still be useful and more comfortable than dealing with the JSON files manually, and can be great for understanding how the game data is structured. **To apply the changes you make** in the editor, you need to **download the game files** to your computer and put them in your server's serving folder (or use Electron, as explained in the next chapter), **export the files you changed** with the editor (resources/classes/environments), and **overwrite the original game files with the exported ones**.
+However, it can still be useful and more comfortable than dealing with the JSON files manually, and can be great for understanding how the game data is structured. **To apply the changes you make** in the editor, you need to **download the game files** to your computer and put them in your server's serving folder (or use Electron, as explained in the next chapter), **export the files you changed** with the editor (resources/classes/environments/mission), and **overwrite the original game files with the exported ones**.

 Electron